Radiological Sciences Training Grant

 Appointments

-The Radiological Sciences Training grant supports 7 predoctoral trainees and 3 postdoctoral trainees.
+The Radiological Sciences Training grant supports six predoctoral trainees and two postdoctoral trainees.
 Training grant opportunities open each year to replace individuals rotating off because of the completion of the training grant two-year commitment.
 Nominations for training grant positions are made by either the student’s advisor or the faculty advisor/sponsor in the case of postdoctoral nominations.
 Nominations include a description of the area of research, the cancer relevance, and an agreement that the student will fulfill the requirements of the training grant, detailed below.
 In most cases students should be in their second year or just achieved dissertator status to be considered for a training grant position.
 To assure that a broad research area is included amongst trainees, faculty members will generally not have more than one advisee on the grant.

 Application forms are available on the Medical Physics intranet (Net ID login required).
 An example pre-doctoral nomination is provided for reference.